Fort Walton Beach Domestic Violence Attorney

 In most cases, Domestic Violence is a first degree misdemeanor punishable by up to 12 months in jail or 12 months probation, a $1000.00 fine plus court costs, and the required completion of a 26 week anger management course.

-One important point to mention is that a Domestic Violence charge cannot ever be expunged off of your record unless the charge is dismissed.
+One important point to mention is that a Domestic Violence charge cannot ever be expunged from your record unless the charge is dismissed.
 If the prosecutor offers a plea offer of probation, it may be tempting to accept the deal.
 Be careful!
 Unless the charge is dismissed, it will stay on your record forever.

 There are special considerations to think about if you are in the military and charged with Domestic Violence.
-For that reason, I have written a page that deals specifically with military members charged with Domestic Violence.
+For that reason, we have written a page that deals specifically with military members charged with Domestic Violence.
 Click to be taken to that page.

-I will contact the alleged victim with the goal of getting your no contact order lifted.
+We will contact the alleged victim with the goal of getting your no contact order lifted.
 We will also find out from them whether they want to cooperate with us in getting your case dismissed.

 The State can still prosecute you for Domestic Violence even if the alleged victim doesn’t want to press charges, but it definitely helps if they are on your side.

-I will interview all witnesses in the case, examine any physical, photographic, or video evidence, and develop a strategy that either forces a dismissal, gets you into Pretrial Diversion, or prepares us for trial.
+We will interview all witnesses in the case, examine any physical, photographic, or video evidence, and develop a strategy that either forces a dismissal, gets you into Pretrial Diversion, or prepares us for trial.
 Either way, we will be ready.